airbytehq/connector-contest/README.md

 * 2nd place: $750 + Airbyte Swag Pack
 * Any entry: $500

 There is no limit on how many connectors one individual can submit, but teams that submit a connector will only receive one prize per connector.
 You can only work on one connector issue at a time.
+To clarify, you will be paid $500 for each accepted entry!

 Any connector contribution entry will count for double the points on https://airbyte.io/contributors.